 Importance of authority control

-The importance of authority control lies in its ability to support users’ information retrieval needs through the authorized terms in the authority file acting as a controlled vocabulary with consistent, reliable, and unique terms.
+The importance of authority control lies in its ability to support users’ information retrieval needs through the establishment and maintenance of consistent, reliable, and unique access points.
 This brings precision to searches and collocates related materials in results lists.
-The structure of authority records with cross references and hierarchically related terms collocates works on the same topic and improves navigation between related concepts.
-It also allows for linking between library resources and other tools, especially online.
+The structure of authority records with cross references and hierarchically related access points collocates works on the same topic and improves navigation between related concepts.
+Through the use of access points, it also allows for linking between library resources and other tools, especially online.
 End users benefit from the predictability of consistent naming and more precise results.

 Library staff also benefit from the consistent application of authority control practices within the catalog.
 Whenever an item needs to be added to the catalog that has the same author as another work already cataloged, the time spent describing the new item by the cataloger is decreased if the name has already been established in the library’s authority file.
 Maintaining a current copy of authority records in the local file is important.
 Outsourcing the portion of authority control work that can be automated can improve catalogers’ time and resource management, allowing catalogers to spend their limited time on the portion of authority work that requires their especial expertise.
 Establishing entities in a prescribed and structured way ensures that both catalogers and patrons know how to differentiate between similar entities when cataloging or searching the library catalog for information resources.

-Barbara Tillett explained the essential nature of authority control within libraries over three decades ago, stating “In order to accomplish the finding and gathering functions, the catalog must have authority control.
-Authority control is inherent to a catalog and without it, a file cannot be considered a catalog.”
-Technical services librarians today must be just as passionate about this essential function of their jobs when communicating with administrators about authority control to ensure continued support for this work.

 Beyond the library catalog